-There are many, many foundations that exist specifically to advance the mission of specific churches, denominations, religious beliefs, schools of theology, sabbaticals for clergy and faith-based nonprofits.
+As we focus on churches and grants, you should know that there some good options.
+There are many foundations that exist specifically to advance the mission of specific churches, denominations, religious beliefs, schools of theology, sabbaticals for clergy and faith-based nonprofits.

 How can you locate these funds?
 This type of research is the same as all the rest, you just have to know where to look.